 James Hutton Limited is home to Mylnefield Lipid Analysis, a specialist lipid laboratory established at the James Hutton Institute in 1995 by Bill Christie and Frank Gunstone, renowned lipid analysis experts.

 X-ray Powder Diffraction (XRPD) can be used to identify crystalline substances, such as most minerals.
 The James Hutton Institute XRPD team are global specialists in the analysis of clay minerals by this technique.

 Bioinformatics is an interdisciplinary field that involves the development and application of computational methods for the analysis of large-scale biological data ranging.

-James Hutton Limited manages a number of collaborative projects with industry partners seeking science to develop ideas and innovations.
+James Hutton Limited manages a number of collaborative projects with industry partners who seek to benefit from scientific research and innovations.

 FTIR Spectroscopy is an extremely versatile analytical technique which can provide a chemical fingerprint for a diverse range of both organic and inorganic samples.

 The analysis of a wide range of stable isotopes, bulk and compound specific analysis of light isotopes including, Carbon, Nitrogen, Oxygen and Hydrogen, and heavy isotopes, including Strontium, Neodymium, Samarium and Lead.

 James Hutton Limited can help support work such as harbour construction or enlargement, flood defence systems, construction of new buildings, which will require an MS-LOT licence.